 Training a service dog takes a lot of time and resources.
-In fact, it takes over $26,000 to raise a service dog.
-Our program is accredited by Assistance Dogs International (ADI), which means that ICAN has met the rigorous standards of ADI in the following areas:
+In fact, it takes over $26,000 to prepare a service dog for his or her important work.
+As the only accredited program in Indiana by Assistance Dogs International (ADI), that means ICAN follows rigorous standards in the following areas:

 - safety and cleanliness of the training facility